Skip to content

 ERA5 Weather 5-SSIM 0.666 0.664 0.697 0.867

-Configuration Temporal Coherence (α) Structural Consistency (β) Von Neumann Entropy (γ) Manifold Quality
+Configuration Temporal Coherence (α) Structural Consistency (β) von Neumann Entropy (γ) Manifold Quality

-Full model Closest to ground-truth \(\mathcal{S}^1 \times \mathbb{R}\)
+Full Model Closest to ground truth \(\mathcal{S}^1 \times \mathbb{R}\)

-α=0 Degenerates to scattered points; no geometric structure
+α=0 Degenerated into points, no geometric structure

-β=0 Manifold collapses; dynamical structure lost
+β=0 Manifold collapse, loss of dynamical structure

 γ=0 Retains \(\mathcal{S}^1\) but loses \(\mathbb{R}\) dimension

-α + γ Full \(\mathcal{S}^1 \times \mathbb{R}\) recovered
+α + γ Recovers full \(\mathcal{S}^1 \times \mathbb{R}\)

 Highlights & Insights